nico-nacq/ludihealth-pe/README.md

 This project can be open in a modern browser without any installation step.

+## TODO

+ - Images optimisations
+ - Touch screen optimisations
+ - Triggers on scenes 2 to 4
+ - Dialogs reviews for scenes 2 to 4
+ - Dialogs improvements
+ - Visual ending and end credits
+ - dialogs for fake applications
+ - better Artwork

 ## Contributing

 Report an issue or make a pull request.
 We would appreciate !
 If you do something with this project, feel free to contact us.
 We may add your project in the related projects section.